Gustavopvs1/Gustavopvs1/README.md

 ---

-## Ahorita
+## Right now

-- 🏢 Ingeniero de sistemas en empresa logística — ERP, automatizaciones, el área entera sobre mis hombros
+- 🏢 Solo systems engineer at a logistics company — ERP, automations, the whole area on my shoulders
-- 🔧 Mejorando en arquitectura de software y patrones de backend
+- 🔧 Getting better at backend architecture and software patterns
-- 🤖 Integrando IA generativa en flujos de trabajo reales (no solo juguetear con APIs)
+- 🤖 Integrating generative AI into real workflows (not just playing with APIs)

 ---

-## Proyecto que más me gusta mostrar
+## Project I'm most proud of

-**[Hospital_Sistema](https://github.com/Gustavopvs1/Hospital_Sistema)** — Sistema para gestión de quirófanos en React + Express + MySQL.
-Lleva más de un año en producción en el Hospital General de Querétaro.
-Fue mi primer proyecto grande de verdad.
+**[Hospital_Sistema](https://github.com/Gustavopvs1/Hospital_Sistema)** — Full web platform for surgical room management built with React + Express + MySQL.
+Running in production at a public hospital for over a year.
+My first real large-scale project.